9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 1/Terms/footer.md

 		- Finally, at the end of the packet, there's a **[[footer]]**, similar to a signature on a letter, the footer signals to the receiving device that the packet is finished.

 **[[Footer]]**: signifies the end of the packet.

+The footer, also known as the trailer, is located at the end of a packet.
+The Ethernet protocol uses footers to provide error-checking information to determine if data has been corrupted.
+In addition, Ethernet network packets that are analyzed might not display footer information due to network configurations.

+**Note:** Most protocols, such as the Internet Protocol (IP), _do not_ use footers.